 Analyzing Devon Energy's Unusual Options Activity

-Shares of Devon Energy (NYSE:DVN) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved down to $25.94.
+On Monday, shares of Devon Energy (NYSE:DVN) saw unusual options activity.
+After the option alert, the stock price moved down to $24.4.

 - Option Type: SWEEP